October 4, 2024

 Unsafe conditions and over $1 million dollars in questionable spending at three affordable housing complexes show a need for greater oversight of the Mitchell-Lama program by the New York City Department of Housing Preservation and Development (HPD), according to an audit released this week by New York State Comptroller Thomas DiNapoli.

-Auditors found broken fire safety doors, mold, collapsed ceilings and pest infestations among other unsafe conditions at developments in Manhattan, Queens and on Staten Island.
+Auditors found broken fire safety doors, mold, collapsed ceilings, and pest infestations among other unsafe conditions at developments in Manhattan, Queens, and Staten Island.

 “Every New Yorker deserves safe and clean affordable housing,” Comptroller DiNapoli said.
 “The conditions identified in this audit are unacceptable.
 The city needs to do a much better job overseeing the Mitchell-Lama program and ensure funding for these buildings goes toward their maintenance.”